Instagram/IGListKit/.github/CONTRIBUTING.md

 ## Testing

 Keep in mind that we want 99% test coverage at all times.
-If you're adding new stuff into IGListKit get it tested.
+If you add new code, please make sure it gets tested!

-When fixing bugs, remember to recreate the bug in a unit test, then try and fix the test.
-This sets us up and help us to never regress that issue again.
+When fixing bugs, try to recreate the bug in a unit and then fix the test.
+This makes sure we never regress that issue again.

 ## Contributor License Agreement ("CLA")